codio-content/Python_Maze-Programs_and_agorithms/.guides/content/Your-first-algorithm-3c87.md

-Below is your first challenge to check out your ability to come up with an algorithm.
+Below is your first challenge to check out your ability to come up with an algorithm using Flode.

-Before you start with this, [click here](https://codio.com/docs/quickstart/flow/) to see how to use the Codio Flow, our flowchart editor.
-There is a video here which should be helpful.
+Before you start, watch this video to help you:
+<iframe width="420" height="315" src="https://www.youtube.com/embed/JV3PeDNutZs" frameborder="0" allowfullscreen></iframe>

 |||challenge
 You are about to go to bed but before you do, you are going to clean your teeth.